Functions of Central Bank

 The central bank helps the member banks strengthen their cash reserve position by rediscounting first-class bills in emergencies.
 Member banks can also take money or credit on approved short-term securities.
 These banks can then add this amount to their cash resources quickly.
 This way, the member banks can turn their assets into cash on short notice.
 Such a process promotes elasticity and liquidity in the banking and credit system economy.

-Thus, we can say that the central bank is responsible for meeting commercial banks’ urgent and reasonable demands for accommodation.
+Thus, the central bank is responsible for meeting commercial banks’ urgent and reasonable accommodation demands.

-According to Sir Ralph George Hawtrey, the essential duty of the central bank as the lender of last resort is to make a cash shortage among the competitive banks.
+According to Sir Ralph George Hawtrey, the central bank's essential duty as the lender of last resort is to create a cash shortage among the competitive banks.

 6. Clearing House

 The central bank is a banker’s bank that keeps the cash balances of commercial banks and helps the member banks.
 It is also responsible for settling the accounts of commercial banks.
-Its function is that of a clearing house, an organization where the banks can offset the mutual claims against one another and make a settlement by paying the difference.
+Its function is that of a clearing house, an organization where the banks can offset their mutual claims against one another and settle by paying the difference.

 Let us understand this through an example –